 Women not only buy more cars now, they also continue to influence what men buy.
 More importantly, women may be more thorough.
 With the growth of online vehicle-shopping sites, researchers have been able to mine more data about men's and women's shopping behavior.

-Online vehicle valuation and shopping site Kelley Blue Book (KBB) surveyed its readers, then, with their gender known, tracked which pages each viewed and for how long.
+Online vehicle valuation and shopping site Kelley Blue Book (KBB) surveyed its readers, then, with their genders known, tracked which pages each viewed and for how long.

-Women not only spent more time researching car purchases online, an average of 75 days compared to 63 days for men, they also spent nearly three times longer per visit on hard research, 10.4 minutes compared with 3.8 minutes for the men.
-That's pretty significant, It also begs the question: Why is that?
+Women not only spent more time researching car purchases online- an average of 75 days compared to 63 days for men- they also spent nearly three times longer per visit on hard research, 10.4 minutes compared with 3.8 minutes for men.
+That's pretty significant.
+It also begs the question: Why?

 Women car buyers spent 56 percent more time pricing vehicles, 53 percent more time reading ratings and reviews, 45 percent more time doing side-by-side vehicle comparisons, and 18 percent more time building consideration sets.

 Both genders spent the same amount of time on the site.
 But men spent more time reading general automotive articles and looking at photos of cars and trucks they weren't considering buying.

 A recent study confirmed women generally secured better prices.

 Women are more likely to have a price in mind before arriving at a dealership.